 Letter From Our Recruitment Chair

-Recruitment is a crazy and exhausting process, but take it from all of us who have gone through, it is, without a doubt, worth it.
+Take it from someone who has been through the process, no matter how hard recruitment gets, it is, without a doubt, worth it.
 The most important advice I can give for anyone considering recruitment is to go in with an open mind and choose a chapter that is not only reflective of who you are but also who you want to become.
-Look around and consider if the girls you are meeting are the kind of friends you are looking to make.
+Look around at the women in each chapter and see if they are the type of girls you would want to be friends with.
 Pick the house where you are most comfortable and where you have the most meaningful conversations.
-Each of the 18 sororities at UGA are unique and have something different to offer, you just have to find the one that feels like home for you.
+Each of the 19 sororities at UGA are unique and have something different to offer, you just have to find the one that feels like home for you.

-I cannot wait to welcome you to our home in August!
+I’m so excited to see you all in August!
 GO DAWGS!